4300 N Josey Ln Suite 100 Carrollton, TX 75010

 • Budget: Dentures come in a range of price points.
 Partial and full dentures tend to be more affordable upfront.
 Implant dentures have a higher initial cost but offer long-term benefits.

 Once you have your dentures, you must take good care of them to keep them in great condition and ensure they last as long as possible.
-You will have different care for your dentures depending on the type.
+You will have different care for your restoration based on the type.

-If you have removable dentures, you must remove them and brush them daily with a soft denture brush and mild denture cleaner.
-Avoid using regular toothpaste, which can be too abrasive.
-When not wearing your dentures, soak them in water or a denture cleaning solution to keep them moist and prevent warping.
+If you have removable dentures, you must remove them and brush them daily with a soft denture brush and mild cleaner.
+Don’t use regular toothpaste because it can be too abrasive.
+When not wearing your dentures, soak them in water or a cleaning solution to keep them moist and prevent warping.

-Removable dentures can be delicate, so be careful when handling them.
+Removable dentures can be delicate, so be careful when you handle them.
 Hold them over a soft surface, like a towel, to avoid dropping them.

 If you have implant-supported dentures, you can brush them like your natural teeth.
 Many patients find that they can floss easier with a water flosser before they brush.
 Then, when you brush, use a non-abrasive toothpaste and soft-bristled toothbrush.